MottainaiCI/lxd-compose-docs/site/content/docs/_index.md

 ## Developers's friend

-Often it's not always easy for a developer to test his code when other developers of the same time working on modules of the same infrastructure.
+Often it's not easy for a developer to test code when other developers are, at the same time, working on modules of the same infrastructure.
-**lxd-compose** wants to supply a way to deploy in a fast and reproducible way an infrastructure to use for testing and for syncing his code directly in the container used by the developer for testing his code.
+**lxd-compose** works to supply a method to quickly, reliably, and repetitively deploy an infrastructure for testing and for syncing code directly in the container used by the developer for testing code.

 {{< /columns >}}